zouabimourad/x-forwarded-headers-demo/readme.md

-# HTTP Proxies Forwarded Header Propagation demo
+# HTTP Proxies Forwarded Headers Propagation demo

 ## Introduction

-This demo aims at showing how nginx ( and proxies in general ) deals and propagates X-Forwarded Headers
+This demo aims at showing how nginx ( and proxies in general ) handles and propagates X-Forwarded Headers

 Browser -> 433:Proxy1/Nginx -> 80:Proxy2/Nginx -> 5000:Backend